 How did you become a game journalist?

 I realized the kinds of articles I wanted to read weren’t getting published a lot, and I was interested in engaging with games beyond the perspective of product culture.
 So I started a blog and engaged with a community of like-minded game critics and analysts.
 This was back in the day when starting a blog was still at least somewhat a unique and interesting thing to do.
 I pitched a column about sex games and it got me hired as a news writer.

 The short answer is I thought to do something no one else was doing, and I sought mentorship from admired colleagues like Kieron Gillen and Chris Dahlen, who for some reason put up with me.
 Then I bit in and hung on by my teeth and I sucked for a good few years before my words went decent.

 And I had luck.
 A lot of luck.

 Can you help me become a game journalist?

-I may volunteer to do something for you, but if you ask me to edit you, you’re asking me to work for free.
 Even if you are perfectly lovely, please don’t send me emails with multiple, complex strategic questions for your website or portfolio.
 Are you really requesting a favor, or trying to get free consulting?